apple/foundationdb/documentation/sphinx/source/tls.rst

 3) Restart the cluster and the clients.

-.. _configuring-tls-plugin:
+.. _configuring-tls:

-Configuring the TLS Plugin
+Configuring TLS
 ==========================

-The location and operation of the TLS plugin are configured through four settings.
+The operation of TLS is configured through five settings.
 These settings can be provided as command-line options, client options, or environment variables, and are named as follows:

 ======================== ==================== ============================ ==================================================
 Command-line Option      Client Option        Environment Variable         Purpose
 ======================== ==================== ============================ ==================================================
-``tls_plugin``           ``TLS_plugin``       ``FDB_TLS_PLUGIN``           Path to the file to be loaded as the TLS plugin ``tls_certificate_file`` ``TLS_cert_path``    ``FDB_TLS_CERTIFICATE_FILE`` Path to the file from which the local certificates
+``tls_certificate_file`` ``TLS_cert_path``    ``FDB_TLS_CERTIFICATE_FILE`` Path to the file from which the local certificates
+                                                                           can be loaded
+``tls_key_file``         ``TLS_key_path``     ``FDB_TLS_KEY_FILE``         Path to the file from which to load the private
+                                                                           key
+``tls_verify_peers``     ``TLS_verify_peers`` ``FDB_TLS_VERIFY_PEERS``     The byte-string for the verification of peer
+                                                                           certificates and sessions
-                                                                           can be loaded, used by the plugin ``tls_key_file``         ``TLS_key_path``     ``FDB_TLS_KEY_FILE``         Path to the file from which to load the private key, used by the plugin ``tls_verify_peers``     ``TLS_verify_peers`` ``FDB_TLS_VERIFY_PEERS``     The byte-string for the verification of peer certificates and sessions, used by the plugin ``tls_password``         ``TLS_password``     ``FDB_TLS_PASSWORD``         The byte-string representing the passcode for unencrypting the private key ``tls_ca_file``          ``TLS_ca_path``      ``FDB_TLS_CA_FILE``          Path to the file containing the CA certificates
+``tls_password``         ``TLS_password``     ``FDB_TLS_PASSWORD``         The byte-string representing the passcode for
+                                                                           unencrypting the private key ``tls_ca_file``          ``TLS_ca_path``      ``FDB_TLS_CA_FILE``          Path to the file containing the CA certificates